1. RACGP Risk management policy

 This document is the policy supporting the RACGP Risk Management Framework (RMF).

-This policy is authorised by the CEO and approved by Council.
+This policy is authorised by the CEO and approved by the RACGP Board.

 This policy promotes the RACGP’s commitment to managing risks through the RMF.
-The RACGP RMF has been designed to meet certain regulatory requirements and terms of reference for FARM used by Council and Management in their decision making processes.
+The RACGP RMF has been designed to meet certain regulatory requirements and terms of reference for FARM used by the RACGP Board and Management in their decision making processes.

-This policy and RMF applies to all RACGP Councillors, members, employees, contractors, committee members, and volunteers.
+This policy and RMF applies to all RACGP Board members, members, employees, contractors, committee members, and volunteers.

 The RMF is the operational document for applying risk management processes and controls in the RACGP.